haller-group/SSMLearn/README.md

 - Plane Couette flow: reduced order modeling of transitions between exact coherent states;
 - Liquid sloshing of a water tank: data from experimental measurements;
 - Buckling beam: finite-element simulation of an axially loaded beam undergoing mechanical failure;
-- Prismatic beam in 3D: geometrically nonlinear finite element model from SSMTool with 1:3 internal resonance.
+- Prismatic beam in 3D: geometrically nonlinear finite element model from SSMTool with 1:3 internal resonance;
+- Von Kármán shell: geometrically nonlinear finite element model from SSMTool, with and without internal resonance between the two slowest modes;
+- Von Kármán plate: geometrically nonlinear finite element model from SSMTool with internal resonance on an intermediate SSM.

 This package uses the following external open-source packages for some of the examples and post-processing capabilities: